hausermsarah/hausermsarah/README.md

 -Hello, my name is Sarah Hauser.
 I am a senior at the University of Montana and plan to graduate in the fall of 2024.
 I am a Media Arts and Game Design with a strong passion for video games and the community around them!
 I plan to find a job in the industry, I also have a few passion projects in my GitHub and works and examples of what I have done here.
 I work in programs such as Unity and Godot!
 I can code in C#, HTML, and Python!

-### Works I have done!

--I’m working on a passion project with friends; around 5 of us are working together to create a video game!
-I am very excited and passionate about this work!
+### Works:

+-Roll-a-ball Game

+-2 level games

 -I have been a developer for a mental health app at the University of Montana through a class, and I hope to continue my work in this.

 -I am working on my own Video game, a top-down RPG.

+-I am currently finishing up "fabled ascent"

--Please feel free to ask me about other work I have done.
+Please feel free to ask me about other work I have done.
 I have worked on other projects outside of code and video games.

 ### Information